Ihor Mityukov

-Ihor Oleksandrovich Mitiukov (birth: September 27, 1952, Kyiv, Ukraine) is a Ukrainian diplomat.
+Ihor Oleksandrovich Mitiukov (born 27 September 1952) is a Ukrainian diplomat.
 Ambassador Extraordinary and Plenipotentiary of Ukraine.
 Minister of Finance of Ukraine (1997-2001).
 Has been Head of Kyiv office and Managing Director of Morgan Stanley since March 2008.

 Education

 Ihor Mitiukov graduated from Taras Shevchenko National University of Kyiv in 1975, the cybernetics department; Institute of Economy, Academy of Sciences of Ukraine.
 (PhD).

 Career

 In 1990 - prior to that, he held various positions at Agrarian-Industrial Bank Ukraina, before being appointed as its Deputy Governor.

 In 1994 - he was successively Deputy Governor of the National Bank of Ukraine and Vice-Prime Minister of Ukraine for banking and finance.

 From 1995 to 1997 - as Ukraine's Special Representative to the European Union in Brussels, with Vice-Prime Ministerial status.

 From 1997 to 2001 - he served as Minister of Finance of Ukraine.

 From 2002 to 2005 - served as Ambassador Extraordinary and Plenipotentiary of Ukraine in the United Kingdom, also represented Ukraine in the International Maritime Organization.

 Since June 14, 2007 - he has been an Independent Non-Executive Director at Ferrexpo Plc.

 Since March 2008 - has been Head of Kyiv office and Managing Director of Morgan Stanley.